davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-:white_check_mark: **GOOD** This example uses a dedicated thread to process the message queue instead of a thread pool thread.
+:white_check_mark: **GOOD** This example uses a dedicated thread to process the message queue instead of a thread-pool thread.

 ```C#
 public class QueueProcessor